Skip to content

 If multiple layers are selected, the `MoleculeGroupID` column will be added

 to the star file to distinguish the layers.
+This method is RELION 5 compliant.

 Parameters